datavis-online/datavis-online.github.io/organisation.md

 * help you to complement your domain expertise with creativity for problem solving and knowledge discovery,
 * teach how to assess and match your data needs to functionality and tools for data visualisation (with examples drawn from a variety of tools including Tableau, Rawgraphs, D3.js).

-<a name = "byod"></a>
 Contextual knowledge plays a key role in data interpretation and use.
 While this may be harnessed to create more meaningful, insightful visualisations, context may also be exploited to unfairly influence or actively mislead - topics that will be covered during the course.
-We encourage **BYOD---bring and work on your own data project** (we can sign non-disclosure agreements).
+We encourage **BYOD---Bring and work on Your Own Data** projects (though unfortunately we cannot sign non-disclosure agreements).
 Alternatively, class examples will point to open-access data on a variety of topical issues such as [climate change](https://climateknowledgeportal.worldbank.org), gender participation (e.g., [the No Ceilings project](http://www.noceilings.org/about) --- [github repository](https://github.com/fathominfo/noceilings-data)), [Scotland's Open Data Catalogues](http://okfnscot.github.io/open-data-scotland) and the [National Records of Scotland (NRS)](https://www.nrscotland.gov.uk/statistics-and-data).

 ### Learning Outcomes
 1. **Analyse:** Describe a challenge for a visualisation project and the reasons why visualisation is required.